Sign Up Free

 The Real Cost: What Broken Education Locks People Out Of

 The most common way to frame the cost of bad crypto education is through scam statistics.
 And those numbers are real: the FBI's 2024 Internet Crime Report documented $9.3 billion in crypto-related losses, a 66% increase over the previous year.
-Chainalysis estimated that crypto scams received at least $14 billion on-chain in 2025 alone, with projections reaching $17 billion.
+Chainalysis estimated that crypto scams received at least $14 billion on-chain in 2025 alone.

 But focusing only on scam losses misses the larger picture.
 The true cost of broken crypto education is measured in opportunities that never materialize.